delphidabbler/codesnip/Docs/ReadMe.txt

 Known Installation and Upgrading Issues
 ================================================================================

-1) Users of any v0.x (beta) or v1.x versions of CodeSnip will loose all settings when upgrading to the latest version.
-You will need to reset your preferences via the "Tools | Preferences" menu option.
++ Any syntax highlighter customisation you have made will be lost if you are updating from any v2 or earlier release.

-2) Syntax highlighting preferences will be lost when upgrading from any v2.x release and the program's default highlighting style will be used.
-This can be changed from the Syntax Highlighter tab of the Preferences dialogue box, accessed from the "Tools | Preferences" menu option.
+  You will need to redo any customisation using the Syntax Highlighter tab of the Preferences dialogue box.

-3) Users who have configured CodeSnip to access the internet via a proxy server will loose any stored passwords required by the proxy server when updgrading from v3.6.0 and earlier.
-The installer will warn of this.
-Passwords have to be re-entered using the "Tools | Proxy Server" menu option.
++ If you are updating from v3.6.0 or earlier and have set up a password protected proxy server for internet access you will need to re-enter the password since it will have been lost.
+This is because the format for storing passwords changed at v3.6.1.

+  To re-enter your proxy password use the Proxy Server Configuration dialogue box.

++ Your source code formatting preferences will have been lost if you are updating from v1.7.4 or earlier.

+  You will need to reconfigure them using the Code Formatting tab of the Preferences dialogue box.

++ If you are updating from v1.8.11 or earlier and have registered CodeSnip your registration information will have been lost.

+  You can check this by displaying the About dialogue box and checking the About The Program tab.
+If it displays a Register CodeSnip button the program is not registered.
+You can (re)register if you wish by clicking the button.

 RSS News Feed